 But what is the Kremlin asking for?
 Always the same thing for at least 13 years: the territorial downsizing of NATO.
 And as you probably understand, an escalation is inevitable at this point.

-What the Western media does not point out is that the relationship between Russia and Ukraine has long been compromised: at least the western side of the former Soviet state is considered lost, far from the Russian spirit.
-The Russians have been mocking the Khohly (Ukrainians) for years as idiots, traitors, money thieves.
-Putin's goal is to economically strangle Ukraine and pick up the pieces with the eventual implosion of the country.
+What the Western media does not underline is that the relationship between Russia and Ukraine has been compromised for some time: at least the western side of the former Soviet state is considered lost, far from the Russian spirit.
+Russians have been mocking Khohly (Ukrainians) for years as idiots, traitors, money thieves.
+Putin's goal is to strangle Ukraine economically and pick up the pieces with the country's eventual implosion.

 And then what?

 The Russian presence will not extend to Cuba, Venezuela or Nicaragua.
-Not right now, at least.
-I'm not ruling out that this is in the plans, but it wouldn't make sense right now.
-The US has opened too many fronts (China, Russia, control of the South American states) and risks closely resembling the USSR itself, which has imploded to try desperately to keep all the pieces together.
-They will remain at the window with their bases in Mexico, enjoying the internal turmoil that the Americans will begin to relive from the mid-term to the "bloody" elections of 2024.
+Not at this moment, at least.
+I don't rule out the possibility that this is in the plans, but it wouldn't make sense at the moment.
+The USA has opened too many fronts (China, Russia, control of South American states) and risks closely resembling the USSR, which imploded in a desperate attempt to keep all the pieces together.
+They will remain at the window with their bases in Mexico, enjoying the internal brawls that Americans will begin to relive from the mid-term elections to the "bloody" ones of 2024.

 What immediately makes sense, and which would represent a point of no return from the real risk of unleashing a third world war, would be the taking of Svalbard.

-A legally contested, controversial point that Russia should share with Norway.
-Most people are aware of the "mysterious" damage to the submarine cable that connects Norway to the Arctic satellite station.
+A legally disputed, controversial point that Russia should share with Norway.
+The "mysterious" damage to the submarine cable that connects Norway to the Arctic satellite station is not lost on most people.

 The taking of Svalbard

-A (eventual) claim of the Svalbard archipelago would technically be a walk in the park for the Russians.
-There would probably be few casualties, no civilians.
+A (possible) claim to the Svalbard archipelago would technically be a walk in the park for the Russians.
+There would probably be few casualties, none civilians.
 Economically it would be very profitable, because the territorial waters of that area are full of natural gas.

 Militarily?
 I doubt the US would react abruptly on this point: Svalbard is partially Russian, and no one lives there permanently.
 But the message would be unequivocal, and if the Americans retain their civil, social and military unity they will prepare for the worst.

-Controlling Svalbard means starting to get your hands on Greenland, the last large chunk of the planet that is (unfortunately) becoming habitable due to climate change.
+Controlling Svalbard means starting to get your hands on Greenland, the last large piece of the planet that is becoming (unfortunately) habitable due to climate change.